Best Key Risk Indicators

 Key risks cover any deviations from what might be expected from acceptable business operations, either positively or negatively, so they essentially serve as milestones for monitoring progress and gauges of success-failure criteria for weighing our self-assessment.

 -Specific to the company: Identifying and tracking key financial and non-financial indicators will allow companies to spot patterns and changes in risk areas.
-Understanding what affects the P&L, debt levels, and return on assets can help identify where risk might emerge or grow under current management.
+Understanding what affects the P&L, debt levels, and return on assets can help identify where risk might emerge or grow under current risk management strategies.

 -A single organization cannot look at only its risks without considering how they will affect other organizations.
 Companies need to work together to don’t contribute significantly more than their share of total organisational risk across the sector.